lizbur10/boston-events-cli-app/NOTES.md

 3. "More info" functionality - coded but needs to be checked - DONE
 4. Update CLI to work with 'More Info' functionality - DONE
 5. Refactor CLI - DONE (for now)
-6. Work on UI of CLI
+6. Work on UI of CLI - DONE
-7. REFACTOR EVENTS!
-Maybe with super class = event and subclasses top_ten, featured, listed
+7. REFACTOR EVENTS! somehow...

 Future additions (?)
 8. Add "list by venue" functionality to CLI